Zescalante/icl_pipe/README.md

 _Author: Zacharias Escalante_

 A pipeline for measuring the multi-band spatial distribution and luminous contribution of **intracluster light (ICL)** in galaxy clusters observed by the LoVoCCS survey.
-This repo is a condensed, standalone version of the pipeline built for a large portion of my Ph.D. dissertation work in astrophysics at Brown University.
+This repo is a condensed, standalone version of the pipeline built for a large portion of my Ph.D. dissertation work in observational cosmology at Brown University.

 ---